casbern/casbern/README.md

 ### About me

-I am a tech enthusiast passionate about creating attractive and interactive interfaces.
+I am a tech enthusiast passionate about creating attractive and interactive web interfaces.

 I love the idea of transforming ideas into reality specially when it can have an impact on people's lives!

-- 🎓 Gratuated at Systems Analysis and Development at [Mackenzie](https://mackenzie.br/).
+- 🎓 Graduated in Systems Analysis and Development at [Mackenzie](https://mackenzie.br/).

 - 🌱 I’m currently learning at [Rocketseat](https://rocketseat.com.br/).